 NOT OBS.
 NOT YET MET DEVELOPING PROFICIENT DISTINGUISHED Element 7D Professional collaborations Teacher makes little effort to collaborate with colleagues, to learn from them and/or to contribute to their knowledge, skills, or dispositions in the profession.
 Teacher inquires about other educators' practices and seeks colleagues' insights through faculty and/or department meetings, CFGs, PLCs, IEP or other student-related meetings, and school events, but such efforts are restricted to assigned expectations.
 Teacher goes beyond obligatory requirements to regularly inquire about other educators' practices; actively participates in collaborative partnerships that enhance practices and professional development at the school site.
 Teacher initiates and may even lead important collaborations in the school, district, region, or nation.
 Teacher may do such things as participate in district or community projects, co-write curricula, publish articles with others, conduct research as part of a team, present with peers at regional or national conferences, or serve on advisory boards.
-Rating Tanahan naan an da ta amaail Teacher communicates via Tarabantana antara da a a madal Element 7E Professional communication Teacher fails or is slow to return email, phone messages, and documents or does so in an incomplete or unprofessional manner.
+Rating Element 7E Professional communication Teacher fails or is slow to return email, phone messages, and documents or does so in an incomplete or unprofessional manner.
 Teacher's written communication often contains spelling, punctuation and/or grammatical errors.
 Teacher responds to email and/or phone messages and submits documents in a timely fashion.
-Teacher produces written communications (including email) that reflect professional standards. email and telephone with prompt and professional responses.
+Teacher produces written communications (including email) that reflect professional standards.
+Teacher communicates via email and telephone with prompt and professional responses.
 Written communications contain few errors of any kind.
 Teacher is recognized as a model of professional communication.
+Rating